 Handhala bin Rabee, Umr bin Rafey, Rafey bin Malik, Saad bin Ibadah, Usaid bin Hadheer, Munzir bin Rawah, Saad bin Ar Rabee, Abu Abas bin Jabar, Abdur Rehman, Abu Yunus Maula Ayesha, Abdur Rehman bin Hur bin Umr bin Zaid, Abdullah bin Saeed bin al Aas, Zaid bin Thabit, Abdullah bin Saad bin Abi Sarh, Abu Bakr, Umr, Uthman, Ali, Zubair bin Awwam, Khalid bin Saeed bin al Aas, Aban, Saad bin al-Aas, Handhala al Asadi, ala bin al-Hadhrami, Khalid bin Waleed, Muhammad bin Salma, Abdullah bin Abdullah bin Abi Salool, Mughera bin Shaba, Umr bin al Aas, Muawaiya bin Abi Sufiyan, Jaheem bin as Sulat, Muaqeeb bin Fatima, Abdullah bin Arqam and Sharjeel bin Hasana.

 The tradition of writing was present among Arabs when the Prophet began his mission.
 The Prophet patronized it and improved it.
-For example during the battle of the Badr, 70 members of the Makkan army were taken prisoners.
-Those who were unable to pay for their freedom were asked to teach at least 10 youth of Madina how to read and write.
+For example, during the battle of the Badr, seventy members of the Makkan army were taken prisoners.
+Those who were unable to pay for their freedom were asked to teach at least ten youth of Madina how to read and write.
 When these young people excelled in the art of reading and writing, the prisoners were released.
 (Tabaqat ibn Saad, Volume II, P 14)

 In Medina, one of the first tasks that the Prophet assigned to Abdullah bin Saeed was to teach the people of Medina how to read and write.

 It is said that Yahya Bermaki was the first one who introduced paper for writing among Arabs.
 (Muqaddama Ibn Khaldun) Some people suggest that it was Hujjaj bin Yusuf who introduced it first.
-It is also said that the Khurasan paper was manufactured with cotton during the time of Bani Ummayad, Many historians assert that it predates Ummayad period as a Chinese first introduced it in Khurasan (Sanajat-u-Tarb)
+It is also said that the Khurasan paper was manufactured with cotton during the time of Bani Ummayad.
+Many historians assert that it predates the Ummayad period as the Chinese first introduced it in Khurasan (Sanajat-u-Tarb)

 In his book Miftahul Afkar, the author records some 36 letters that were written at the instance of the Prophet to different tribes and rulers.
 The treaty of Hudaibiya was also written down.
 The famous Muallaqat known as Saba Muallaqat were placed on the door of the Kaaba in writing during the Prophet's time in Makkah.